esvbbv/snhuprojects/README.md

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?
 The agile process is natural and almost second nature to me at this point and I will continue to follow along with user stories and daily scrum meetings to ensure communication remains strong and testing occurs throughout the process.

 What does it mean to be a good team member in software development?
-A good Team member is supportive, communicative and keeps a positive attitude, moving the project forward.
+A good Team member is supportive, self motivated, drives improvement, is communicative, keeps a positive attitude, and keeps moving the project forward.